There are a ton of reasons why Affiliate Marketing is better than MLM. In this article, I list a few of my favorites.

 No Recruitment Needed.

 Affiliate marketing is not dependent on recruiting.
-You don’t have to bug your friends and family or strain relationships.
+You don’t have to bug your friends and family or exploit relationships.

 As an affiliate marketer, you don’t have to chase after people.
 They come to you.